Return to Home Return to Overview Mechanical Reference

 40% - 10%

 The kiter in this phase has the additional responsibility of managing the spawn position of the Focused Fluxlance (aka Green Arrow).
-To do this: they should initially move toward the conduits on the opposite side from the melee group, this will also bait Thunder onto those conduits.
+To do this, they should move to the conduits on the opposite side from the melee group.
+This will charge those conduits and force the Focused Fluxlance to spawn on top of the melee group.

-The first set of Fluxlances in this phase includes the Focused Fluxlance.
-If the kiter baits correctly on the right-hand side, the Green Arrow will spawn to the left of Decima, directly on top of the melee group.
-The melee group needs to stack inside of the Focused Fluxlance to solve the mechanic.
-This can overlap with Thunders: in this case they will need to dodge backward/forward while still staying inside the Green Arrow so as to not fail the mechanic.
+The melee group must stack inside of the Focused Fluxlance to solve the mechanic.
+This can overlap with Thunders: in this case they will need to dodge backwards while still staying inside the Green Arrow.
+Alternatively, if you are running a Troubadour, they can time Tale of the August Queen to nullify the spreads.

 Next, Decima will jump again, and will cast Foreshock & Mainshock followed by a collection.
 The melee group this time must split between the left and right in order to collect all greens: their healer should take care to keep all the players healthy even while they are off-stack.